 Beyond picking winners this fall, Massachusetts voters will be asked to consider something very meta: Should they change how they choose them?

 After centuries of residents picking one candidate per office, a question on November’s ballot proposes they instead rank their preferred choices in both primary and general elections for an array of elected seats.
-Should it pass, Massachusetts would have the second statewide — and most extensive — ranked-choice voting system of its kind in the country.
+Should it pass, Massachusetts would have the second statewide — and most extensive — ranked-choice voting system in the country.

 Implementing the new system would mean the person who receives the most first-place votes in a race with several candidates could, in fact, lose.
 If there is no candidate with a majority of votes, the last-place candidate is eliminated and his or her voters’ second and subsequent choices are re-distributed.